Indiana Judicial Center

 Grant funds are available to support training and education programs that increase child welfare expertise within the legal community or facilitate cross-training opportunities amongst agencies, courts, and other key stakeholders involved in the child welfare system.

-Projects eligible for CIP funding include:
+Projects eligible for CIP funding include, but are not limited to:

 Awards are granted for one year on an October 1st – September 30th funding cycle.
 Each year thereafter, programs may apply for continuation of funding on a competitive basis.
 Continued funding is not guaranteed.